a comic opera for all ages

 This playful, rollicking tale, which plumbs the perils of growing up and into one’s true self, takes Izzy, our young sovereign-to-be, on a journey that tests notions of friendship, identity, and love.
 Challenging the conventional gender roles and relationships of the archetypal fable, the opera places a young woman at the center of a quest narrative that embraces a love of life and childlike wonder even as it explores the complex demands of adult responsibility.
 A Barrel of Laughs, A Vale of Tears not only enchants but also provokes, asking what it means to be innocent, imaginative, and spontaneous in an unpredictable, ever-changing world.
 A story of self-discovery and growth, A Barrel of Laughs, A Vale of Tears is about finding the strength at one’s core—a strength one didn’t even know one had—and learning what it means to grow wise and generous—in spite of oneself.

-J. Wellington Wizard / Doveen the Serene / Philip the Giant, tenor
+J. Wellington Wizard / Andrew / Doveen the Serene, tenor

-Flute/alto flute, oboe/English horn, clarinet/bass clarinet, trumpet, horn, piano, harp, percussion, viola, and cello
+Oboe/English horn, clarinet/bass clarinet, piano, percussion, violin, and cello